chrishumboldt/Rocket-Button/README.md

 }, 4000);
 ```

-Each drop down initialisation will return an array of module objects (An array will always be returned even if the target is an id).
+Each dropdown initialisation will return an array of module objects (An array will always be returned even if the target is an id).
 This includes the button element itself as well as relevant methods.
 For example:

 ```javascript
 // By default the targets option is set to '.mod-button'